abtion/guidelines/employee_manual/safety_and_security.md

 Please read our Security Policy and inplementation guides in our [Information security folder](https://drive.google.com/drive/u/0/folders/1HpCJWB6lXyG-UYViyLBQDE9cMuG9y92H)

 After inplementing the required steps, you sign the appendix digitially.
-Any troubles or questions, or do you need a buddy to help you through the steps, don't worry and just ask Angelle or Rune P. or anyone else in the office to help you out.
+Any troubles or questions, or do you need a buddy to help you through the steps, don't worry and just ask Rune P. or anyone else in the office to help you out.

 ## Headquarters security